Astrydax/SWEotE-Discord-Dice-Roller/README.md

   - !shipcrit -X
   - !shipcrit - X

-- !char   (Simple character stat manager)
+- !char         Simple character stat manager
+  COMMANDS
-  - !char setup characterName [maxWound] [maxStrain] [credits]  (Setup a new character)
+  - !char setup characterName [maxWound] [maxStrain] [credits]  Setup a new character
-  - !char wound/w characterName +X/-X                           (Increases/Decreases wounds for characterName by X)
+  - !char wound/w characterName +X/-X                           increases/decreases wounds for characterName by X
-  - !char strain/s characterName +X/-X                          (Increases/Decreases Strain for characterName by X)
+  - !char strain/s characterName +X/-X                          increases/decreases Strain for characterName by X
-  - !char credits/c characterName +X/-X                         (Increases/Decreases credit balance for characterName by X)
+  - !char credits/c characterName +X/-X                         dncreases/decreases credit balance for characterName by X
+  - !char status characterName                                  current status for characterName

+-!help          Type '!help [topic] for futher information'

+  !roll        rolls any combination of SWRPG dice and returns the canceled results.
+  !d100        rolls a d100 with optional modifier and displays result !destiny     sets and manages the destiny balance for the group !crit        rolls a d100 with optional modifier and displays result of the critical hit !shipcrit    rolls a d100 with optional modifier and displays result of the ship critical hit !char        simple character stat manager.)
+  !help        displays help for topics.)

 #Installation and Setup